Subrat-Nanda/IBM-Data-Science-Professional-Certification/9-Machine Learning with Python/Week 2/Practice Quiz: Regression.md

 Correct!
 We hope to understand how the dependent variable change when we change the independent variables.

-3.Which sentence is TRUE about linear regression?
+3. Which sentence is TRUE about linear regression?

 **A linear relationship is necessary between the independent variables and the dependent variable.**